aysha12345/basic-website/readme.md

 of the page because most websites I use have that kind of navigation bar and I think it's easy to use even if you are inexperienced with computers.
-I tried to be as consistent as possible with my design, I did this by trying to keep the layout on my pages as consistent as possible by using the same colours, keeping the layout of my pictures and captions the same, keeping the font and font size the same and so on.
+I tried to be as consistent as possible with my design, I did this by: trying to keep the layout on my pages as consistent as possible, using the same colours on all 3 pages, keeping the layout of my pictures and captions the same, keeping the font and font size the same and so on.
 I tried to make my banner at the top of the page as eye catching as possible by making the text really big and giving it a unique border.
 I think my banner is a bit plain and if I had more time I would like to have maybe made a different one for each page, for example, for the history page I could have put a picture related to the page as the background of the banner.
+The Text for the sub headings in my McManus section is too small but that was another thing I didn't have time to fix.

 One major challenge I had was adding the bootstrap.
 I misunderstood the instructions and designed all of my website in css.
 This ended up causing problems when I reached sections D and F which required bootstrap.